This post may contain affiliate links. Read my full disclosure policy.

 Make the salad

-Chop cabbage, bell peppers, celery, and snap peas in small similar-sized pieces, approximately 1/2 inch.
-Mince red onions.
-Dice cheese into small cubes.
+- Chop cabbage, bell peppers, celery, and snap peas in small similar-sized pieces, approximately 1/2 inch.
+Mince the red onions.

-If serving immediately, toss the salad with the dressing.
+- If serving immediately, toss the salad with the dressing.
+Adjust salt to taste.
 If making ahead, or for meal prep, store the salad and dressing separately in the fridge, combining as needed.

-Salad will keep up to 4 days in the fridge if stored separately.
+Chopped Salad will keep up to 4 days in the fridge, storing the dressing separately.